pnp/PnP/Solutions/PowerShell.Commands/readme.md

 ### Summary ###
 This solution shows how you can build a library of PowerShell commands that act towards SharePoint Online.
 The commands use CSOM and can work against both SharePoint Online as SharePoint On-Premises.

-***Notice***. *We are in progress of updating these commands to use the `[Core component](https://github.com/OfficeDev/PnP/tree/master/OfficeDevPnP.Core)`, so that code is shared cross provider hosted platform and the PowerShell commands for proper code. *reuse.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)
 -  Office 365 Dedicated (D)